mrbungle64/ioBroker.switchbot-ble/README.md

 ### Node.js

-It is recommended to use version 16.x or 18.x of [Node.js](nodejs.org).
+It is recommended to use version 20.x or higher of [Node.js](nodejs.org).

-The minimum required version is 16.x, but support for this version may will be dropped soon.
+The minimum required version is 18.x, but support for this version may will be dropped soon.

 ## Installation